Three Year Diploma in Psychodynamic Counselling

 In the event of a student anticipating or experiencing difficulty in meeting financial obligations to ECS, contact should be made as soon as possible with the Head of training so that a mutually acceptable arrangement can be agreed.

 If a student has been awarded funding from a third party source, it is the student’s responsibility to ensure that obligations to ECS are fulfilled.
 The Head of training needs to be notified in advance of the course start date if any communication is required between ECS and the funding body.
 Fees are subject to annual review.
 They may be remitted either in full or in instalments.
-Details about payment will be provided in the third term of Years 1 and 2.
+Year 2 fees are the same amount as year 1.